Open Data Hub logo

 Before you can enable Intel Gaudi AI accelerators in Open Data Hub, you must complete the following steps:

-1. Install version 1.18 of the Intel Gaudi AI Accelerator Operator from OperatorHub.
+1. Install the latest version of the Intel Gaudi AI Accelerator Operator from OperatorHub.

 2. Create and configure a custom workbench image for Intel Gaudi AI accelerators.
 A prebuilt workbench image for Gaudi accelerators is not included in Open Data Hub.